valeriupredoi/bgcval2/README.md

 A sample yaml exists in `input_yml/comparison_analysis_template.yml`, which can be adapted to additional analyses.

-Once the comparison suite has been run, members of the esmeval group workspace on jasmin can copy the html report to a web-visible directory, using the script:
+Once the comparison suite has been run, members of the esmeval group workspace on JASMIN can copy the html report to a web-visible directory, using the script:

 ```